 Help staff to engage all students and improve academic outcomes with equitable practices and social and emotional learning (SEL).

 Research shows that students of color (especially African-American students) receive significantly higher rates of disciplinary action.
 This can have lasting effects on students and may impact their future education, employment, and income.
-As education professionals, we have a responsibility to implement equitable practices in schools and communities and ensure that all students are treated fairly — no matter their race, ethnicity, gender, family income, disability, cultural background, or religious affiliation.
+As education professionals, we have a responsibility to implement practices that promote equity in schools and communities and ensure that all students are treated fairly — no matter their race, ethnicity, gender, family income, disability, cultural background, or religious affiliation.

-SEL and Positive Behavior Intervention & Supports (PBIS) can help educators foster equity and address the root cause of disproportionate disciplinary actions and referrals while simultaneously providing a flexible framework that addresses the unique needs of a school.
+SEL and Positive Behavior Intervention & Supports (PBIS) can help educators foster equity in education and address the root cause of disproportionate disciplinary actions and referrals while simultaneously providing a flexible framework that addresses the unique needs of a school.

 Download a free copy of our 5 Equitable Action Activities for Educators Using Social and Emotional Learning

-SEL Promotes Equity
+SEL Promotes Equity in Education

 Research shows that universal social and emotional interventions can help all students improve academically, regardless of race or family income (AEI/Brookings Working Group on Poverty and Opportunity, 2015).